 The SFU Aboriginal Reconciliation Council (ARC) released its calls to action last week which will guide the university in allocating the $9 million set aside to fund reconciliation efforts on campus.
 In an executive summary, the council outlined its priorities for the Aboriginal Strategic Initiative fund based on feedback from the community it collected over eight months of consultations.

 The report was originally expected to be completed by February 2017, but the council will now submit the report to the Office of the President on June 15.
-A ceremony to mark the handing over of the report is scheduled for September.
+A ceremony to mark the handing over of the report is scheduled for the fall.